 It’s never too late to choose adoption.
 This may come as a surprise to many, but, even though it is less common, it is still possible to place a child for adoption at 3 years old.
-American Adoptions has worked with mothers and children in this age range.
+While American Adoptions primarily places newborns and young infants, our agency has worked with some mothers and children in this age range.

 How to Give a 3-Year-Old Up for Adoption with American Adoptions

-Before making any final decisions about putting a 3-year-old up for adoption, we recommend calling 1-800-ADOPTION to speak with an adoption specialist.
-They will be able to give you more specific information about how an adoption would look in your situation, as well as help you understand all of the options you could choose.
+Before making any final decisions about putting a 3-year-old up for adoption, we recommend getting free information and speaking with an adoption specialist.
+They will be able to give you more specific information about how adoption would look in your situation, as well as help you understand all of the options you could choose.